Eraydemir52/Eraydemir52/README.md

 Here are some ideas to get you started:

-- 🔭 Şu anda üzerinde çalışıyorum ...
-Tekirdağ Namık Kemal Üniversitesi'nde okuyorum
+- 🔭 I’m currently working on ...
+I am studying at Tekirdağ Namık Kemal University (Computer Engineering)
-- 🌱 Şu anda öğreniyorum ...
+- 🌱 I’m currently learning ...
 C #
 -
 - 📫 How to reach me: ...
 [Instagram](https://www.instagram.com/erayy_dmrr/)